Frank G. Clement: First two terms as Governor of Tennessee, 1953 to 1959

 While the new constitutional amendments prevented governors from seeking a second consecutive term, Clement was allowed to run for a full four-year term in 1954.
 He was challenged in the primary by former Governor Browning, who accused Clement and his father of "peddling" state influence.
 Several of Clement's close associates, among them his secretary of state, Eddie Friar, and comptroller, Jean Bodfish, turned against him.
 Browning was unable to match Clement's oratorical skills and fundraising capabilities, however, and lost the nomination, 481,808 votes to 195,156.
 Clement easily defeated fringe candidate John R. Neal and other token opposition in the general election.

 In 1954, the U.S. Supreme Court declared state segregation laws unconstitutional in its landmark decision in Brown v.
 Board of Education.
 Clement ordered state schools to comply with the law.
-In 1955, Clement vetoed a bill introduced by 85-year-old state senator Charles Stainback that would have effectively maintained segregation in schools in Fayette and Haywood counties.
+In 1955, Clement vetoed a bill introduced by 85-year-old state senator Charles A. Stainback that would have effectively maintained segregation in schools in Fayette and Haywood counties.
 He also threatened to veto any attempt to change the state's mandatory school attendance law, and rejected a request by the Parents School Preference Committee to use the National Guard to prevent integration (as Arkansas Governor Orval Faubus had done).
 In September 1956, he stationed National Guard troops in Clinton, Tennessee, to protect the first black students to attend Clinton High School from anti-integration protesters.

 Constitutionally ineligible to run for governor in 1958, Clement supported the successful run of his campaign manager and Commissioner of Agriculture, Buford Ellington, and returned to the practice of law.